-This turkey casserole has all the flavors of the traditional turkey and dressing we love for Thanksgiving without the 12-pound turkey.
-This is the perfect dish to serve any time of the year, and it is so, so much easier to make.
+This turkey casserole has all the flavors of the traditional Thanksgiving dinner but without the 12-pound turkey.
+This is the perfect dish to serve any time of the year, and it is so, so easy to make.
 Yes, you can have turkey, stuffing, gravy, mashed potatoes, and cranberry sauce in March if you like!

 So is it called stuffing or dressing?????